jvestman/skimibowi/README.md

 ```

-that can then be imported to Pcbnew for designing PCB.
+..that can then be imported to Pcbnew:

 ![Screenshot](wiki/pcbnew.png)